 How do you know if you or someone else has a cluttering problem?

-Like stuttering, cluttering is a fluency disorder, but the two disorders are not the same.
-Cluttering involves excessive breaks in the normal flow of speech that seem to result from disorganized speech planning, talking too fast or in spurts, or simply being unsure of what one wants to say.
+Like stuttering, cluttering is a fluency disorder; but, the two disorders are not the same.
+Cluttering involves speech that sounds rapid, unclear and/or disorganized.
+The listener may hear excessive breaks in the normal flow of speech that sound like disorganized speech planning, talking too fast or in spurts, or simply being unsure of what one wants to say.
 By contrast, the person who stutters typically knows exactly what he or she wants to say but is temporarily unable to say it.
-To make matters even more confusing, since cluttering is not well known, many who clutter are described by themselves or others as "stuttering."
-Also, and equally confusing, cluttering often occurs along with stuttering.
+To make matters even more confusing, since cluttering is not well known, many who clutter are described by themselves or others as “stuttering.”
+Also, and equally confusing, cluttering may occur along with stuttering.

 - Confusing, disorganized language or conversational skills.